 [PR 5.16.6.2-3] The 5G system shall be able to collect charging information per UE for managing (e.g. register, store and update) the digital assets for an end user (e.g. typically a human user with a certain subscription).

 [PR 5.16.6.2-4] The 5G system shall be able to collect charging information per application for managing (e.g. register, store and update) the digital assets for the third party (e.g. typically an enterprise customer having service level agreement with the operator).

+[PR 5.11.6.2-5] Subject to regulatory requirements and user’s consent, the 5G system shall support real-time transmission, between a UE and the network, of the body movement information (e.g. body motion or facial expressions) of a human user in order to ensure immersive voice/audio and visual experience.

+NOTE 3: The body movement information (e.g. body motion or facial expressions) of a human user is used for rendering of the avatar of this user.

+[PR 5.11.6.2-6] Subject to regulatory requirements, user’s consent and operator’s policy, the IMS shall support the capabilities of rendering the avatar based on the body movement information (e.g. body motion or facial expression) of a human user.

 5.17 Work delegation to autonomous virtual alter ego